ChrisCates/YungCPP/README.md

 ## Command Line Interface

-A command line interface to generate routes and services will be available soon via npmjs.
-The CLI tool will be able to generate services, routes and models for respective data types.

-You can learn about the proposed spec [here](README_CLI.md).
+A command line interface to bootstrap projects and generate routes and services is available via npmjs and yarn.
+You can learn about the command line tool [here](https://github.com/ChrisCates/YungCLI).

 ## Requirements